saturneric/GpgFrontend-Manual/src/content/docs/guides/view-keypair-info.md

      Keyservers facilitate the distribution and retrieval of public keys.

 6. **Revoke Certificate Operation**:

-   - **Function**: This dropdown menu provides options for revoking a key certificate.
-Revoking a certificate is necessary if the key has been compromised or if it is no longer needed.
-This action invalidates the key, ensuring it cannot be used maliciously.
-The revocation information is typically uploaded to a keyserver so that others are aware of the key's revoked status.
+   - **Function**: This dropdown menu provides options for generating a revocation certificate for the key or importing an existing revocation certificate.
+Revoking a certificate is necessary if the key has been compromised or is no longer needed.
+This action invalidates the key, ensuring it cannot be maliciously used.
+Revocation information is typically uploaded to a keyserver to inform others about the revoked status of the key.

 These operations help manage the lifecycle of key pairs, ensuring their secure use and proper distribution.